Il viaggio del cashmere: dalla fibra al filato (raccontato davvero)

 And what was done before — collection and selection — is immediately apparent.

 If the fiber is short, it breaks.
-If it's weak, it loses structure.
-If it was poorly processed, the yarn will be unstable.
+If it is weak, it loses structure.
+If it has been poorly processed, the yarn will be unstable.

-If, however, everything was done well, a balanced yarn is born.
+If, however, everything has been done well, a yarn with balance is born.

 Not perfect.